TurtleKitty/Vaquero/README.md

 Unquoted lists are evaluated as code.
 The head of the list (the first item) should be either an operator, a procedure, or another object that responds to the **apply** message.

-### Tail-call optimization

-As mentioned, a tail-recursive Vaquero program can loop forever without devouring all the RAM.

 ### Immutable global environment

 The Vaquero global environment is sacred.
 Its names cannot be reassigned or shadowed.
 This helps eliminate a certain class of symbol capture problems with macros.
 So long as your operators are pure - that is, relying only on global operators and procedures or other pure operators - you should have little to fear.  **proc** will always mean **proc**.